lahin31/practical-linux/README.md

 You can't access to the instance unless you have the instance's Private Key.
 Typically it is (.)pem extension file.

 And the remote instance should have your public key.
-During the connection, the instance uses this public key to verify the private key sent by the client.
+During the connection, the instance uses this public key to verify a signed key that was created by the private key sent by the client.

 #### How can you verify remote instance have client's public key